mdlightdev/material-design-light/CONTRIBUTING.md

 npm run watch
 ```

-Then open the `./_site/index.html` on browser to see changes.
+Then open the `./_site/index.html` on browser to see self-hosted documentation.
+Documentation site uses minified version
+of the Material Design Light that isn't compiled on watch.

 ## License